How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Evaluating and Auditing Generative Models

 \subsection{Evaluation and Auditing pipelines}

-Having provided a bird's-eye view of our~proposed~metric~$\boldsymbol{\mathcal{E}}$, we now briefly summarize the steps involved in~the~evaluation and auditing tasks.
-Since statistical comparisons of complex data in the raw input space $\mathcal{X}$ are difficult,~the~evaluation pipeline starts by embedding $X_r$ and $X_g$ into a ``meaningful'' feature space through a representation $\Phi$, dubbed the {\it evaluation embedding}, and then computing $\boldsymbol{\mathcal{E}}$ on the embedded features (Figure 2(a)).
-In Section \ref{Sec4}, we propose a representation learning approach to construct embeddings tailored to our metric and the data set at hand in Section.
+We now briefly summarize the steps involved in~the~evaluation and auditing tasks.
+Since statistical comparisons~of~complex data types in the raw input space $\mathcal{X}$ are difficult, the evaluation pipeline starts by embedding $X_r$ and~$X_g$~into~a meaningful feature space through an {\it evaluation embedding} $\Phi$, and evaluating $\boldsymbol{\mathcal{E}}$ on the embedded features (Figure \ref{Fig2}(a)).
+In Section 4, we show that the definitions of~$\alpha$-Precision~and $\beta$-Recall based on the notion of minimum volume sets inspire a natural construction for the representation $\Phi$.

-The auditing task computes sample-level metrics for each $X_{g,j}$ in $\mathcal{D}_{synth}$, discarding samples with low scores, which results in a ``curated'' synthetic data set.
-When granted direct access to the model $\mathbb{P}_g$,~the~auditor~serves~as a rejection sampler that repeatedly draws~samples~from~$\mathbb{P}_g$, only accepting ones with high precision and authenticity (Figure 2(b)).
+In the post-hoc model auditing task, we~compute~the~sample-level metrics for each $X_{g,j}$ in $\mathcal{D}_{synth}$, and discard samples with low authenticity and/or precision scores, which results in a ``curated'' synthetic data set with an improved overall performance.
+When granted direct access to the model $\mathbb{P}_g$, the auditor acts as a rejection sampler that repeatedly draws samples from $\mathbb{P}_g$, only accepting ones with high precision and authenticity (Figure \ref{Fig2}(b)).
+Model~auditing~is~possible through our metrics as they can be used to~evaluate~the quality of individual synthetic samples; the same task cannot be carried out with statistical divergence~measures~that~compare the overall real and generative distributions.